 - An independently written valuation provided by an accredited cycle retailer detailing the make and model of the lock

-If you are unable to provide any of the above, we will accept clear photographs of your lock, both separately from, and locked to, your insured bicycle.
+If you are unable to provide any of the above, we will accept two clear photographs of your lock, one separately from, and one locked to your insured bicycle where we can clearly see the lock make and model.
 Photographs must be supplied to us before you need to make a claim.

 Find out more about proof of ownership